sylbeth/gdext-generation/README.md

 ## Variable initialization

-An example of variable initialization to have parity with the `godot-rust` example is the following (with all the primaty features enabled):
+An example of variable initialization to have parity with the `godot-rust` example is the following (with all the primaty features enabled and `checked_generation` chosen):

 ```rust
 fn main() -> Result<()> {